debater-coder/timetabl-app/README.md

 2. **Always keep data fresh**
    This is why Timetabl automatically refetches data every 5 minutes, and in the future it may even perform background syncs.

-3. **Be secure**
-   Unlike other bell time apps, Timetabl stores your tokens in HTTPS-only cookies instead of `localStorage`, so that even in the event of an XSS attack, the tokens are secure.

 ## Contributors